omreps/menu-panel-widget-js/readme.md

 Widget code:

-Insert this <script> code befor </body> tag on your web site:
+Insert this <script> code in the end of the <body> section on your web site:

 ![ScreenshotScript](ScreenshotScript.jpg)

-you can use settings param, where
+you can use settings params, where

 - **center** can be "true" or "false", true - will center left and right urls bars
 - **theme** can be "dark" and "light", for dark and light appearance